 Suicide impacts all Alaskans, no matter their age.
 Suicide is one of the leading causes of death for youth and young adults, and they are attempting suicide at higher rates than any other age group in Alaska.
 Every year, many more people think about or attempt suicide than die by suicide.
 In addition to the number of people who are injured or die, suicide also affects the health of others and the community.
 When people die by suicide, their family and friends can experience shock, trauma, anger, guilt, and depression.
 The economic toll of suicide on society is also immense.
-Suicide and suicide attempts cost the nation almost \$70 billion per year in lifetime medical and work-
+Suicide and suicide attempts cost the nation almost \$70 billion per year in lifetime medical and workloss costs alone.

-- Alaska Division of Public Health, Health Analytics and Vital Records Section - Center for Disease Control and Prevention, CDC WISQARS loss costs alone.
 While the presence of a mental health condition may contribute to increased suicide risk, it is important to note that the majority of people who live with mental health conditions will not die by suicide.
 Research tells us that nine out of ten people who attempt suicide and survive will not go on to die by suicide at a later date.